 Now we have the latest changes, and we are in a brand new

-master branch.
+main branch.
 But there is another way to do this with a single command.
-We need to make sure we're on the
+Before running the following command, we need to make sure we're on the

 git update-ref -d HEAD